CyberDefender369/RoboRex-Security-System/README.md

 # Description
-This Python project utilizes logical conditions, if statements, and data structures (list) to make a humorous security robot.
-The robot asks users their name and allows them to be added or removed from the security system.
+This Python project leverages logical expressions, if/elif/else statements, and data structures (specifically, a list) to create an entertaining security robot.
+The robot interacts with users, prompting them for their names and granting the ability to add or remove themselves from the security system.

 <h2>Language and Utilities Used</h2>